Zachman Framework Primer & Modeling Guide — Enterprise Architecture with Linked.Archi¶

 The Zachman taxonomy is a single skos:ConceptScheme with five top concepts:

-skos:hasTopConcept zach:Interrogative, # 6 columns
+skos:hasTopConcept zachtax:Aspect, # 6 columns (Inventory, Process, Distribution, Responsibility, Timing, Motivation)

 Classification Properties¶

-Linked.Archi provides three properties for Zachman classification:
+Linked.Archi provides this property for Zachman classification:

 | Property | Purpose | Level |